Rahulreddy14/Todo-app/README.md

-# 🚀 MERN Stack To-Do Application 🎯
+# 🚀Task Management Application 🎯

 Welcome to the **MERN Stack To-Do Application** — your ultimate productivity partner!
 This app helps you manage your daily tasks with ease, offering a sleek, minimal UI and a robust backend for task management.
 Built with the MERN stack (MongoDB, Express, React, Node.js), this app is fully authenticated using JWT, ensuring your tasks are safe and secure.